jlrickert/zet/docs/646/README.md

 # Project: keg

+My customizations to [keg](../651).
 A binary for working with a single keg.
-This is [rwxrob](../628) brain child.